-Uninsured Motorist Coverage protects you when you’re in an accident with an uninsured or hit-and-run driver.
+Uninsured or Underinsured Motorist Coverage protects you when you’re in an accident with an uninsured or hit-and-run driver.
 This coverage will cover medical bills, lost wages, and other damages.
 West Virginia requires drivers to carry a minimum of $25,000 uninsured motor vehicle coverage per person, $25,000 for uninsured property losses, and $50,000 per accident for uninsured bodily injury losses.

 Use Your Collision Coverage

 After a crash, you may be able to file a claim with your collision coverage to help pay for car damages.
-Collision coverage is an optional insurance that helps to pay for repairs or replacement of your vehicle if it’s damaged in an accident.
+Collision coverage is optional insurance that helps to pay for repairs or replacement of your vehicle if it’s damaged in an accident.
 If you have collision coverage, you will typically have to pay a deductible before your insurance starts to cover the cost of repairs.
 However, collision coverage can help to protect you financially if you are involved in an accident with an uninsured driver.